mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-screenshots-and-gifs.md

   * Use default 100% Zoom.
   * Tip: Close the right-hand sidebar, and close the team sidebar by leaving all but one team.
 * **Font Size:**
-  * Check that the font size is not too small.
+  * All text should have large enough font size so that text is easily readable.
 * **Visuals:**
   * Profile pictures and real people’s names should be filled out throughout the screenshot.
   * For the profile picture, use either normal-looking Avatars or stock photography from [istockphoto.com](https://www.istockphoto.com/).